thielicious/cImgur/README.md

   }
 }
 ```
 This example above spits out the direct URL to the uploaded image at imgur.com.
 You may use this as a PRG pattern or whatever you like.
+The entire formdata that is sent back after successful upload can be viewed here: https://apidocs.imgur.com/?version=latest#2078c7e0-c2b8-4bc8-a646-6e544b087d0f

 <br>